AtieP/FutureDOS/docs/syscall.md

 `BX` = Offset where the file will be loaded

 **Output registers**
-Carry flag set if there was an error (file not found, disk error, other fatal error)
+Carry flag set if there was an error (file not found, disk error, it's a directory, it's a Volume ID, ...)

 `fs_get_bpb`
 ====